Top 7 Anxiety Workbook Programs on Amazon (2025): CBT & DBT You’ll Actually Use

 2) Dialectical Behavior Therapy Skills Workbook — McKay, Wood, Brantley

 Using it feels like learning emergency and everyday skills at once.
-In the acute moments, you’ll have concrete moves (TIP skills, self-soothe sets) that bring your nervous system down.
-Between storms, you’ll build routines—sleep, food, movement, boundaries—that keep you steadier so CBT exposures don’t feel impossible.
-Most readers do best choosing one skill per week and running it daily; by week three, you’ll feel more “in control” even if life hasn’t changed yet.
+In the acute moments, you'll have concrete moves (TIP skills, self-soothe sets) that bring your nervous system down.
+Between storms, you'll build routines covering sleep, food, movement, and boundaries that keep you steadier so CBT exposures don't feel impossible.
+Most readers do best choosing one skill per week and running it daily; by week three, you'll feel more "in control" even if life hasn't changed yet.

 Best for: Emotional reactivity, all-or-nothing thinking, relationship stress that keeps anxiety alive.

-Skip if: Your main issue is quiet rumination and avoidance—start with #1 or #3.
+Skip if: Your main issue is quiet rumination and avoidance.
+Start with #1 or #4.

 3) Cognitive Behavioral Workbook for Anxiety — William J. Knaus

-This is a “no hiding” workbook—in the best way.
-Knaus blends CBT with an REBT edge to attack the habits that keep anxiety stuck: perfectionism, avoidance, procrastination, and catastrophizing.
-You’ll use the ABC model to catch distorted beliefs in the act, swap them for more rational alternatives, then immediately put those new beliefs to work with graded challenges.
+This is a "no hiding" workbook, in the best way.
+Knaus blends CBT with a rational emotive behavior therapy (REBT) edge to attack the habits that keep anxiety stuck: perfectionism, avoidance, procrastination, and catastrophizing.
+You'll use the ABC model to catch distorted beliefs in the act, swap them for more rational alternatives, then immediately put those new beliefs to work with graded challenges.
 The checklists and progress sheets make it feel like training, not guessing.

 Best for: Perfectionists, overthinkers, and anyone who needs structure and measurable progress.